 So.. hey.
 Hello again.

-If you’re expecting to read another one of my scathing reviews of DC/WB superhero film reviews, then steer elsewhere– Justice League is a fun, enjoyable romp that sees great teamwork, witty banter and its fair share of “OMG!” moments.
-It’s far from perfect, and righteously so; these peeps have had quite the steep hill to climb.
-Despite the exit of a visionary, a few re-writes, a few re-shoots, and a shaken leading man, the DCEU’s latest capes & cowls extravaganza does almost everything right, starting with Wonder Woman.
+If you’re expecting to read another one of my scathing reviews of DC/WB superhero film reviews, then steer elsewhere– Justice League is a fine, enjoyable enough romp that sees great teamwork, witty banter and its fair share of “OMG!” moments.
+It’s far.. far from perfect, and righteously so; these peeps have had quite the steep hill to climb.
+Despite the exit of a visionary, a few re-writes, a few re-shoots, and a shaken leading man, the DCEU’s latest capes & cowls extravaganza does almost everything decent, starting with Wonder Woman.

 Again, Gal Gadot is magic.
 There aren’t enough adjectives to describe the actress’ on-screen aura; her rapturous presence, as witnessed in July’s Wonder Woman and in this opening weekend’s Justice League, goes far above any celestial eye-candy.
 Gadot’s eyes sing to the lens, dripping of past Amazonian inner-conflict and any future as a global crime-fighting goddess.
 And no matter what the “professional” critics think, these films will keep getting made so long as WB has this wonder woman in their corner.